 Using incorrect motor oil can also cause low oil pressure in your car.
 Here, incorrect motor oil refers to the incompatible oil viscosity for your vehicle.
 Low-viscosity fluids enable the smooth flow of components.
 However, if you are using high-viscosity oil, it provides inadequate lubrication, thus resulting in low oil pressure.

 Damaged Oil Pump

-Now that you have factual information about symptoms and causes which lead up to low oil pressure, the following are the maintenance tips you can adopt to avoid it happening again.
+Now that you have factual information about symptoms and causes that lead up to low oil pressure, the following are the maintenance tips you can adopt to avoid it happening again.

-- Since low oil pressure can cause severe damage to the engine, thus make sure to regularly check the oil if the level is where it should generally be.
-You can use a dipstick, as it holds both maximum and minimum levels, thus can help in quick analysis.
+- Since low oil pressure can cause severe damage to the engine, thus make sure to regularly check the oil to see if the level is where it should generally be.
+You can use a dipstick, which holds both maximum and minimum levels, thus can help in quick analysis.

 - Whenever you go for a routine-based oil change, always use the one that matches the viscosity level compatible with your car.
 It is suggested not to rush and make a wise decision about it.

 - Developing a routine oil change schedule is extremely important to avoid low oil pressure and associated complications that stem from it.